gggeek/ggwebservices/doc/api.rst

 GG Webservices extension for eZ Publish: API
 ============================================

-See also the usage.rst document for instructions on usage
+See also the usage document for instructions on usage

 Modules and Views
 ~~~~~~~~~~~~~~~~~
-- webservices/debugger: view used to display a WS debugger in the admin interface
+- ``webservices/debugger``: view used to display a WS debugger in the admin interface
-- webservices/proxy: view used to allow javascript code in eZ Publish pages to
+- ``webservices/proxy``: view used to allow javascript code in eZ Publish pages to
   execute cross-domain webservice calls (ie. execute calls to other servers)
-- webservices/execute: view used to execute webservice calls when not using a
+- ``webservices/execute``: view used to execute webservice calls when not using a
   custom controller file